 I gave them time to cool off and looked at the Task Manager.
 Chrome consumed about double the amount of RAM used by Arc when running idle in the background.
 They consumed similar amounts of CPU and disk resources.

-RAM usage Arc
+Arc vs Chrome RAM usage

 Cross-platform syncing